stennety/mywebsite/_posts/2015-10-22-lightening-the-load.md

 ---
-Title: Lightening the Load
+title: Lightening the Load
-Description: When taking away, adds better experience.
+description: When taking away, adds better experience.
 Recent performance tweaks to lighten page weight and increase speed of paulfosterdesign.co.uk
-Date: 2015-10-22
+date: 2015-10-22
-Source:
+source:
-Tags: [personal, perf, web, js]
+tags: [personal, perf, web, js]
 ---
 So my sites been through a mild overhaul recently behind the scenes.
 Hopefully you experienced it in an even briefer gap while the page loaded.